jssql1234/docs-sqlacc/docs/usage/Tools New/Fast Report/FR3 FAQ.md

    ![58](../../../../static/img/report/fastReport-basicGuide/58.png)

-### 11. UOM = UNIT, Qty display without Decimal Point, else with 2 Decimal Point
+### 11. How to do if UOM = UNIT, Qty display without Decimal Point, else with 2 Decimal Point ?

  1. Click On Memo Text